Roller23/ckript-lang/README.md

 my_array1 ^= array(1, 2, 3) int; // array concatenation

+my_array1 -= 1; // removes the nth element from the array (second element in this case)

 int element = array[1]; // getting the value
 #element[0] = 42; // setting a new value (# is required)